Hotel Email Testing

 Here are some tips for writing information request messages to hotel guests:

-Example message: “Hi [guest name], my name is [GM], the general manager at [hotel name].
-I’m delighted that you’ve considered [hotel name] as an option for your next trip to [hotel location].
-I’d love to learn more about your travel plans so that we can better serve you.
-Please feel free to email me personally at [email address].”
+“Hi [guest name], my name is [GM], the general manager at [hotel name].
+I’m delighted you’re considering us for your next trip to [hotel location].
+I’d love to learn more about your travel plans so we can personalize your stay.
+Feel free to reply to this email or reach me directly at [email address].”

 Avoid asking self-serving questions that will benefit you but not the guest.
 Ask for relevant information that will help your hotel be a better host.